 The Scientific Era

-The Age of Enlightenment in Europe, reaching maturity in the 18th century, impacted on the way life is perceived at all levels from the mundane to the profound.
+The Age of Enlightenment in Europe, which reached maturity in the 18th century, profoundly impacted the way life is perceived at all levels, from the mundane to the profound.
 Its indelible effects colour human beliefs and actions to this day.
-In the wake of numerous remarkable discoveries, science liberated minds from centuries of control by religious dictates and ancient philosophies.
-However, the new age of reason substituted its own conventions, more enlightened than before but just as limiting in some respects.
+Science liberated minds from centuries of control by religious dictates and ancient philosophies.
+However, the new age of reason substituted its own conventions, more enlightened than before but still limiting in some respects.

-Descartes (1596-1650) and Newton (1642-1727) set the scene.
-The former advocated rationalism while the latter unearthed a wondrous collection of fundamental laws.
-A flood of other scientific discoveries soon followed injecting a heightened sense of confidence in the power of reason to tackle any situation.
+Descartes (1596–1650) and Newton (1642–1727) set the scene.
+The former advocated rationalism while the latter unearthed a collection of fundamental laws.
+A flood of discoveries soon followed, injecting a sense of confidence in the power of reason to tackle any situation.

 Positivism